csc-training/csc-env-eff/_hands-on/throughput/gaussian_greasy.md

     ```
 2. Use the tool `sbatch-greasy` to start the the 10 Gaussian jobs:
     ```bash
-    sbatch-greasy --cores 4 --time 02:00 --nodes 1 --account project_XXXX greasy_10.tasklist  # replace XXXX to match your project name
+    sbatch-greasy --cores 4 --time 02:00 --nodes 1 --account project_xxxx greasy_10.tasklist  # replace xxxx to match your project name
     ```

 💬 The command submits the GREASY job using the newly generated GREASY tasklist `greasy_10.tasklist` and the following resource requests:
  - 4 cores **`--cores 4`** for each job (matches to the spesification in gaussian input files)
  - Computation time for two minutes **`--time 02:00`**
  - Computation on a single node **`--nodes 1`**
- - Billing project **`--account project_XXXX`**
+ - Billing project **`--account project_xxxx`**
-    - If you don't remember to replace **`project_XXXX`** with the actual project name the prompt asks you to choose one
+    - If you don't remember to replace **`project_xxxx`** with the actual project name the prompt asks you to choose one

 {:start="3"}
 3. A successful submission should report something like: